microsoft/ML-For-Beginners/Introduction/3-fairness/README.md

 - Check out these [sample notebooks](https://github.com/Azure/MachineLearningNotebooks/tree/master/contrib/fairness) for more fairness assessment scenarios in Azure Machine Learning.
 ## 🚀 Challenge

-To avoid biases to be introduced in the first place, we should:
+To prevent biases from being introduced in the first place, we should:

 - have a diversity of backgrounds and perspectives among the people working on systems
 - invest in datasets that reflect the diversity of our society